JingnvAn/React-Spring-Boot-Webapp/README.md

 There are three pages in the app: `/home`, `/product`, and `holiday`.
 On the product page, users can create a product and see the shipping date for the product.
 On the holiday page, users can add holidays to the database.
 The shipping date calculation will take the holidays into account.

 ## Get Started
 We'll use docker to run this project.
 The following instruction assumes you have docker installed.
 If you do not have docker setup, check out the [docker docs](https://docs.docker.com/desktop/install/mac-install/).
+Most likely you just need to download the docker desktop app and login, then you'll be able to run the following docker commands.

 1. **Pull the backend image from Docker Hub**
 ```